finalclass/final-events/README.md

 Next step is the target phase.
 In this phase the event is on the target that dispatched it.

 The final phase is a bubbling phase.
-This phase will occure only if `event.bubble === true`.
 In this phase event flows from the target to the root of a tree.
 When it reaches the root element the event is destroyed.

 A tree is determined by the `parent` property of leaf objects.
 If there is no `parent` property, event will not be in the capture phase nor in the bubbling phase.